Vinicius-pinh/Zabbix/Template_LSI_Megaraid_DIsks/readme.txt

    sudo visudo

-   to open the editor and put the text above at the final of file.
+   to open the editor and put the text above at the final of the file.

  - Zabbix agent.conf (User Parameter)
    at zabbix_agent.conf, you need to add the follow lines: